 As part of Women Ice Angler Project (WIAP) Shelly Holland brings incredible skill to the team.
 Her first-hand knowledge of many lakes and vast network for new waters helps narrow down the search for big fish.
 Independence, mobility and speed are her hallmark ice fishing attributes; one can almost bank money Shelly Holland will not only be the first one to wet a line but odds are good she’ll be the first one to call out, “Fish on!”
 Now you know why she’s always smiling.

 If an angler can make fishing artistic, it is Rikki Pardun.
 From marketing and social media, to her stunning creative materials, Rikki is passionate about life and about fishing—especially ice fishing.
-A pro-staff member of Clam Outdoors, Vexilar, Cold-Snap, and Ice Junkies Outdoors, Rikki brings a flair to fishing and the Women Ice Angler Project (WIAP).
+A pro-staff member of Clam Outdoors, Vexilar, and Cold-Snap, Rikki brings a flair to fishing and the Women Ice Angler Project (WIAP).
 But it isn’t just all fun and games; Rikki received the Meritorious Service Award with the WI Women Fish organization for 2016-2017; her generous giving of time and talent shows in her wide circle of influence and the respect extended from her peers.

 From event planning and execution, design of collateral marketing materials, and interactive social media presence, Rikki has developed a strong following.
 Coaching high school fishing teams and teaching classes and seminars for women, Rikki loves sharing the passion of fishing.
 She is a certified angling instructor with the Wisconsin DNR and a member of the National Professional Anglers Association (NPAA).